bansallab/mpx_landscape/README.md

 Inputs for data analysis can be found in this folder, outputs from running the code will populate here. some intermediate data inputs called in the code are provided, and others can be reproduced.
 * `age_dist_absolute_differences_stdevs.csv` contains country-specific standard deviations for adding age distribution uncertainty based on a comparison of 2010 GPW data and 2020 UN age distribution data
 * `bootstrapped_estimates_country_age_5000_mu_sig.csv` contains results of parametric bootstrapping analysis with mean and standard deviation of vaccination percentage for each age group in each country
-* `cessation_coverage_estimates.csv`, non-updated version of Table S1 that can be used to reproduce results in our paper, contains upper and lower bounds of vaccination coverage and cessation estimates for uncertainty analysis
+* `cessation_coverage_estimates.csv`, version of cessation and coverage estimates that can be used to reproduce results in our paper, contains upper and lower bounds of vaccination coverage and cessation estimates for uncertainty analysis.
+The latest version of these estimates are provided in `latest_cessation_coverage_estimates.csv`
 * `cleaned_gadm_data_no_shapefile.csv`, GADM data without shapefiles, precursor to mapping
 * `cleaned_gpw_age_data_props.csv`, cleaned GPW admin-1 level age distribution data
 * `gpw_to_gadm_country_join.csv` and `one_gpw_to_multiple_gadm.csv` allow for correct joining of GPW and GADM data